The Black-necked Swan was previously placed in the monotypic genus, Sthenelides.

 The young are cared for by both parents, who feed and protect them.
 For the first weeks of their lives, the parents will intermittently brood the cygnets during poor weather and cold spells.

 When the cygnets are about two weeks old, they are able to feed themselves, mostly taking aquatic insects and crustaceans (such as crabs, lobsters, crayfish, shrimp, krill and barnacles).

 Both parents regularly carry the cygnets (chicks) on their backs mainly as a way of getting them safely to and from their feeding places.

 Even though the adult swans only eat plant matter, cygnets initially concentrate on protein-rich insects to support their rapid growth.
-By the time the cygnets are 4 to 6 weeks old, they start changing over to a plant-based diet.
-By the time they are 2 to 3 months, their diet is similar to the adults' -- mostly consisting of leaves, stems, tubers, and roots of aquatic plants.
+By the time the cygnets are four to six weeks old, they start changing over to a plant-based diet.
+By the time they are two to three months old, their diet is similar to the adults' -- mostly consisting of leaves, stems, tubers, and roots of aquatic plants.

 When they are 4 weeks old, the shoulder (scapular), tail and flank feathers are replacing the feather down.
 At six weeks, the under plumage and cheeks are fully feathered.
 By seven weeks, they have most neck and head feathers.
 They are usually fully feathered when they are about 9 - 10 weeks old.

 By the time they are 8 to 10 weeks old, they have reached half their adult size and have the juvenile grey plumage that they retain until their second winter.

 By the time they are 13 to 17 weeks old, the cygnets usually learn to fly, which often happens in February.
 Fledglings usually remain close to their parents for continued protection and brooding until the next spring.